 It’s useful for the beginner because they often can’t reach the floor anyway.
 If they can reach the floor with their fingertips, that’s a good place to start.
 If they have tight hamstrings and their spine is rounding, reaching just to the fingertips along with bending knees will help keep their spine elongated.
 This scenario is a good and valid reason to look up with fingertips on the floor.

-For the advanced person I’ll make a couple of assumptions.
+For the advanced person, I’ll make a couple of assumptions.
 One is that their hamstrings are already open and long, and they don’t have to worry about tightening them.
 In fact, adding some tension might be a good thing.
-If they are advanced, they might have already established the good patterns for arm balances in other ways.
-If that’s the case, there is certainly nothing “wrong” with looking up from your fingertips.
+If they are advanced, they might have already established good patterns for arm balances in other ways.
+If that’s the case, there is certainly nothing wrong with looking up from your fingertips.

 But let’s talk about those between the beginner and the advanced practitioner.
 After all, that’s a large part of the yoga community.
 Is there still a little tension left in the hamstrings that you need to get rid of?
-Still working to find that ever elusive handstand?
+Are you still working to find that ever-elusive handstand?
 As I say in Functional Anatomy of Yoga: Wait, what’s that I hear you saying?
 You’ve been working on handstands for years?
-Still doing the same things with no results?
+Are you still doing the same things with no results?
 Then, this is for you!

 So, if you are leaning forward, not taking your weight into your hands, and then looking up from your fingertips, then you’re tightening your hamstrings the whole way through this section of sun salutations!
 Are you intending that?
 Do you want that to happen?